-Note that there is a lot of information about the module specified in the build script: uuid and fully qualified name, full path to descriptor file, dependencies, runtime (for a language) etc. This information is required for packaging the module.
+Note that there is a lot of information about the module specified in the build script, most of which is displayed in the Inspector tool window: uuid and fully qualified name, full path to descriptor file, dependencies, runtime (for a language) etc. This information is required for packaging the module.
 So, every time something changes for this module, for example a dependency is added, the build script has to be changed as well.
 There is of course a number of tools to do it easily.
 The typical process of writing and managing mps modules in the script looks as following:

 - Adding a module to the script.
 One specifies, which type of module to add (a solution, a language or a devkit) and the path to the module descriptor file.
 Then the intention "Load required information from file" can be used to read that file and fill the rest of the module specification automatically.